BICYCLECLUB

 Also similar to Cycling or Wheeling is the fact that we have male and female riders.

 The rules are very simple.
 This is a betting game in which any number of players can take part.
 Players do not manage a particular rider but just bet on the outcome of the race.
-Players must agree upon the numbers of laps, and cyclists move according to the throw of dice.
-The number of dice is not explained, apart from being referred to in plural ("Würfeln").
+Players must agree upon the number of laps, and cyclists move according to the throw of one die.
+Thanks to Siegfried L. for helping clarify that there is only one die, which I had misunderstood.

 I have seen pictures of four different copies of this game, and they have three different sets of metal riders.
 The one above is my copy.
 (By the way, the wooden counters belong to the game on the other side of the board).

-Finally, there is this set of riders which belongs to a later edition of the game.
-As you can see the board has been redrawn, the fields are numbered, and the movement is counterclockwise.
-I have never had this edition in my hands, so I cannot offer more details, or if the cards on the picture belong to the cycling game.
+Finally, there is this set of riders that belongs to a later edition of the game.
+As you can see, the board has been redrawn, the fields are numbered, and the movement is counterclockwise.
+I have never had this edition in my hands, so I cannot offer more details, or if the cards in the picture belong to the cycling game.

 There are some other interesting games in this box.
 The boats in the Ruder-Regatta rowing game are probably the best item in the box (and also different in the different boxes; check Adrian's boats here).